isabella232/win32-pr.es-es/desktop-src/TaskSchd/emailaction-replyto.md

 ## <a name="property-value"></a>Valor de propiedad

-La dirección de correo electrónico a la que desea responder.
+Dirección de correo electrónico a la que desea responder.

 ## <a name="requirements"></a>Requisitos